2020s in electoral politics: Moldova

+2020 elections

 The 2020 Moldovan presidential election was won by Maia Sandu becoming the first female president and promising reform of the country's corruption.
 After entering office, she demanded the withdrawal of Russian troops from Transnistria.

 North Macedonia

+2020 elections

 Early parliamentary elections were held in North Macedonia on 15 July 2020.
 It was originally scheduled for November 2020, but Prime Minister Zoran Zaev called early elections after the European Council failed to come to an agreement on starting talks with North Macedonia on joining the European Union in October 2019.
 The election date was set for 12 April, but was postponed until July due to the COVID-19 pandemic in North Macedonia.

 Poland

+2020 presidential election

-The 2020 Polish presidential election was completed with a second round of voting on 12 July 2020.
-The first round of voting was held on 28 June 2020.
-The incumbent president Andrzej Duda, running with the support of Law and Justice, faced off against Civic Platform vice-chairman and Mayor of Warsaw Rafał Trzaskowski after first round results showed Duda with 43.5% of the vote and Trzaskowski with 30.46%.
-Results from the second round of voting, announced by the National Electoral Commission (PKW) on 13 July, indicated that Andrzej Duda had won with 51.03% compared to Rafał Trzaskowski's 48.97%.
+The 2020 Polish presidential election resulted in the re-election bid of incumbent president Andrzej Duda, a member of the Law and Justice party.
+In the first round, held on June 28, Duda emerged as the leading candidate with 43.5% of the vote.
+Without a majority of 50% of the vote, a runoff was set against Rafał Trzaskowski from the Civic Coalition.
+In the second round of the election, on July 12, Duda secured a narrow victory with approximately 51% of the vote to Trzaskowski's 49% share of the vote.

+The campaign was marked by debates on judicial reforms, LGBTQ+ rights, and Poland's role in the European Union.
+Amid tensions with the EU, the election had broad implications for the nation's political landscape.
+Taking place during the COVID-19 pandemic, the election featured adjusted voting procedures, including increased options for postal voting.